crosscompute/crosscompute-policies/README.md

 # CrossCompute Policies

-Here are various document that detail our terms and conditions regarding service, privacy and other legal matters.
+Here are various documents that detail our terms and conditions regarding service, privacy and other legal matters.